 When snow and ice falls, they collect everywhere, and the roofs of homes are no exception.
 The snow and ice will then freeze into the gutters, causing ice to dam on the roof, which can cause damage to the house.
 For deicing and to prevent ice from forming, you can have electric radiant heat installed for your gutters.
 This outdoor radiant heating cable system will allow melted snow and ice to drain as needed.
 Exterior electric heat can save you money by preventing costly damage from snow and ice accumulation, making the system a worthwhile investment.

 All right.
-When you're routing the cable, you want this hole [inaudible 00:00:53] to this gutter to melt, so what we're going to do is we're going to send this wire down to the end of the gutter, and then bring it down, and then go down into the downspout.
+When you're routing the cable, you want this whole trough of the gutter to melt, so what we're going to do is we're going to send this wire down to the end of the gutter, and then bring it down, and then go down into the downspout.
 Okay, what we need to do is we need to hold this cable down in the middle of the gutter.
 To do that, we need to clean the gutter out, and I've already clean that out a little bit.
 What I'm going to do, is I'm going to take some alcohol, and I'm going to get this area nice and clean, because what I'm going to be doing, is I'm going to be sticking an adhesive strip here to hold the cable in place.

 Now, that we have it stuck to the metal anchor, I'm going to stick it down into the clean gutter.
 Now, the wire has to go somewhere, so what happens is now that you run the wire down the gutters, down the downspouts, out here towards the bottom, we have one end down here, but we have to connect the other and the power, so that's what's going on up there.
 We have a junction box, it's waterproof.
 We run one end of the wire into the junction box, and that's where the power meets the wire, so you can get the warmth in your gutter.